FrankChen021/bithon/doc/profile/README.md

 These commands are not persistent in the backend of Bithon, this means once the application instance restarts, previous commands went away.

+# Rationale

+Bithon's agent set up a bi-direction TCP channel to its collector.
+Each instance of collectors can get information from this channel or update information through this channel.

+Over this channel, all messages are in protobuf or SMILE encoded JSON text.
+Which one is used is dependent on the implementations.

+In practice, the Bithon collector is usually deployed after a network load balancer, this means each collector has to communicate only parts of the target applications.
+To communicate with the right target application instance, we need a SERVICE DISCOVERY mechanism to help us find the right collector that is connecting to the target application instance.
+Currently, only Alibaba Nacos is supported.

+You can check the [Nacos Configuration](../configuration/server/configuration-nacos.md)

+Under such mode, each collector register itself on Alibaba Nacos, and when we want to send commands to a specific application instance, Bithon will first talk with Alibaba Nacos to get all collector instances, and then broadcast these commands to all collector instances.
+Because the commands contain the information of target application, only one of the collector has connection to the target application, when such collector receives the command, it gets the right connection to the target application instance from its connections, and then sends commands on such connection.

+But if the collector is deployed without network load balancer, that's to say it's deployed as a single instance, there's no need of deployment of Alibaba Nacos, because this collector has all connections to the target applications.

+# User manual

 Following list describes the features that the Bithon supports now.
 1. query instances
 2. query running threads(including call stack)